ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-code-workflows.md

 * Cite your code in your research paper

 ## Resources
-Please find below resources concerning README files in form of training, guidance and/or tools.
+Please find below resources concerning the sharing of code and workflows in form of training, guidance and/or tools.

 {{< resources-per-page-topics >}}